skeytor/OptiMilk/README.md

 For further details, refer to each microservice's documentation and source code.

+## Takeaways
+- **Cattle Management API:** It's the producer and manages cattle data with SQL Server backend.
+- **Milking Yield API:** It's the consumer and manages milking yield data with PostgreSQL backend, incorporating load balancing and circuit breaker patterns for resilience.

 ## API Exposure

 Both microservices expose their APIs using Scalar, enabling efficient, strongly-typed queries and commands.
 This approach supports modern CQRS patterns and high-performance data access.